-The discharge checklist lists the goals you should aim to achieve to ensure you are ready to go home; these will be discussed with you daily while you are in hospital.
-Discharge day can be as early as four days post op.

-Your planned date of discharge will be reviewed daily to help plan for you going home.
+The Good to Go checklist lists the goals you should aim to achieve to ensure you are ready to go home; these will be discussed with you daily while you are in hospital.
+Discharge day can be as early as 4 days post op.
+Your estimated date of discharge will be reviewed daily to help plan for you going home.

-We will also use the white boards in your room to communicate this to you and your family, so that we can work together to plan your discharge.
+We will also use the Good to Go board in your room to communicate this to you and your family, so that we can work together to plan your discharge.